GeorgeCiachir/Az-204-Develop-solutions-with-CosmosDB-Storage/README.md

   - a container is scaled by distributing data and throughput across physical partitions
   - internally, one or more logical partitions ar mapped to a single physical partition
   - they are entirely managed by Cosmos DB
+  - each individual physical partition can provide a throughput of up to 10,000 request units per second
+  - this implies that logical partitions also have a 10,000 RU/s limit, as each logical partition is only mapped to one physical partition
+  - Your container will require more than a few physical partitions when either of the following are true:
+    - Your container will have over 30,000 RU's provisioned
+    - Your container will store over 100 GB of data

 **Replica set**
 ```